Master real-time voice AI architecture: turn detection, streaming STT/LLM/TTS, native audio trade-offs, WebRTC transport, and barge-in state.

 25print(json.dumps(flush_speakable_clauses(tokens), indent=2))1[

-2 "Your order 4219 is delayed,",
+2 "Incident 4219 is still open,",

-4 "I can text the tracking link."
+4 "I can text the incident link."

 The illustrated trace lands around 300-450ms time to first audio (TTFA) on its assumed healthy path.
 Real TTFA depends on endpointing errors, model size, tool routing, and jitter-buffer depth; report its distribution for target network slices.